darkerego/evm_rpc_aggregator/README.md

 <pre>
-usage: rpc_lib.py [-h] [-v] chain_id protocol {timer,tester} ...
+ python3 rpc_lib.py 1 http  -q -h
+usage:
+Example: python3 rpc_lib.py 1 http # get http rpc's for ETH
+Example: python3 rpc_lib.py 56 ws # get ws rpc's for BSC

+Tool to aggregate, test, and determine the latency of EVM rpc's

 positional arguments:
   chain_id     The chain ID.
   protocol     Either 'http' or 'ws'.
-  {timer,tester}

 options:
   -h, --help   show this help message and exit
-  -v, --verbose
+  -q, --quick  Disable extensive testing (not recommend) -d, --debug  Enable verbose debug mode

 </pre>

 <p>

-This script downloads a list of RPCS and then times their exceution by calling `eth.get_block('latest, full_transactions=True`) and then sorts and outputs each RPC url ang it's exec time.
+This script downloads a list of RPCS and then times their exceution by calling `eth.get_block('latest, full_transactions=True`) and a few other methods to determine the RPC functions, and then sorts and outputs each RPC url ang it's exec time.
 Obviously a shorter tine is faster.
+You can use the `--quick` flag to disable the more intensive testing if you'd like, although I do not recommend it.

 </p>